 We first hiked to Little Stony Man when our kids were young.
 Since then we have returned to hike Stony Man Summit, Little Stony Man, and the Stony Man Loop hike.
 Here are tips and essential info to get the most from your visit.

 All three of the Stony Man trail hikes listed here are easy to moderate.
 The terrain is rocky in many places and there are a few steep sections.
 Overlooks are very exposed with steep drop-offs, so keep a close eye on children.
 Use caution, or skip these hikes, when the trail is icy or wet.

-As noted above, dogs are not allowed on the Stony Man summit trail, but leashed dogs are allowed on the AT, Passamaquoddy, and Furnace Spring Trails.
-Check here for a list of Shenandoah trails that prohibit pets.
+As noted above, dogs are not allowed on the Stony Man Summit trail, but leashed dogs are allowed on the AT, Passamaquoddy, and Furnace Spring Trails.
+Check here for a list of Shenandoah Park trails that prohibit pets.

 Shenandoah National Park Directions and Fees

 The Stony Man Mountain hikes are in the Central District, closest to the Thornton Gap Entrance Station.
 Little Stony Man parking is at mile marker 39.1 and the Stony Man parking area is at mile marker 41.7, just inside the north entrance of Skyland.

 Plan your visit with our guide, Shenandoah National Park Day Trip Planner for the Central District, which includes a scenic route from Northern Virginia and Washington DC.
 Find more Stony Man information on the park website.